Please contact us if you have a Birger Sandzen painting you are considering selling. We also sell Birger Sandzen paintings in the gallery.

 Swedish painter Birger Sandzen began receiving private art instruction by the age of eight and had entered the College of Skara at only ten.
 Over the course of Birger Sandzen’s painting career, his style would evolve from pointillism to a completely self-created style employing the bold strokes of color similar to the Fauvists, and one that included the Tonalist work of his early training.

-After graduating in 1890, Birger Sandzen had continued his studies at the University of Lund, where he was a pupil of Anders Zorn among other notable young artists.
+After graduating in 1890, Sandzen had continued his studies at the University of Lund, where he was a pupil of Anders Zorn among other notable young artists.
 Eventually the instructors formed the “Art School of the Artists’ League” that would figure significantly in the evolution of the modern Swedish art movement.
-Birger Sandzen would also study in Paris briefly before returning to Sweden in 1894.
+He also studied in Paris briefly before returning to Sweden in 1894.

 While earning a reputation as an artist of note, Birger Sandzen also created a reputation as a dedicated educator.
 He worked to introduce his students and community to the world of art, arranging lectures, staging exhibitions and working with the local art club to purchase a library.